 The Journal of Plastic, Reconstructive & Aesthetic Surgery is the official journal of the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).
 Its objective is to publish original articles about developments in all areas related to plastic, reconstructive and aesthetic surgery and to provide a forum for correspondence and discussion.
 Significant papers on any aspect of plastic surgery are invited for publication.
-These include operative procedures with an emphasis on outcome, technical innovations, clinical or laboratory research, case reports, letters to the Editor and review articles.
+These include operative procedures with an emphasis on outcome, technical innovations, clinical or laboratory research, letters to the Editor and review articles.

 Original contributions are welcomed from any country, but the prose used in manuscripts must conform to acceptable English usage.
 The text must be clear, logical and concise.
 In assessing a manuscript for publication the Editor will also consider its originality, educational value and validity.
 Recommendations regarding major rearrangements or corrections may be offered to help authors re-write their submission in a way that is acceptable to the journal.
 The Editor reserves the right to make editorial and literary changes and accepted articles may be subject to further copy-editing to conform to journal style.

 This journal operates a single blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
 More information on types of peer review.As reviewers assist in their own time, without remuneration, authors can greatly assist the process by submitting correctly formatted papers in accordance with the following guidelines.